-OWASP encourages CISOs and Appsec leadership to use the OWASP Software Assurance Maturity Model (SAMM).
+OWASP encourages CISOs and AppSec leadership to use the OWASP Software Assurance Maturity Model (SAMM).
 This model helps companies to identify their weaknesses and areas of improvement over a 1-3 years period.
 The goal is to evaluate where the organization is currently and identify gaps in the areas of governance, design, implementation, verification, and operations.
 It also helps you to rank those issues so you know which are urgent and need to be resolved immediately versus those that aren’t a priority.
 There's also opportunities to accept risks, rather than close them all through patching, so you'll want to be aware of all your options.

 OWASP advocates for a concept called the “paved road”, which is simply the idea that the easiest way is also the most secure way.
 In this concept, they assert that for an application to be developed securely there needs to be a deep relationship between the development team and the security team.
 Ideally, they should be the same but at the very least they need to work closely together to ensure that the security team gives the developers ample input to develop a secure application.